University of Alaska Anchorage: Alaska Native Studies

 A notable aspect of the curriculum offerings at UAA is the Alaska Native Studies program.
 All undergraduate students are now required to complete at least three credits in designated Alaska Native related academic courses to satisfy the new requirement.
 The new requirement is part of a broader effort to integrate knowledge about the diversity, perspectives and history of Alaska Native and Indigenous peoples into the university's curriculum.
 In addition to courses on Alaska Native languages, history and literature, UAA also offers Alaska Native arts courses through the Fine Arts and Alaska Native studies programs, where students have the opportunity to learn traditional carving skills, drum making, bead work and other forms of indigenous knowledge.
 The Alaska Native Art Program focuses on the history, skills and traditions found in indigenous Alaskan art.
 Students learn techniques of harvesting and working with natural materials such as animal hide, wood, bone, and ivory for art making.
 The Native Arts studio is equipped with both traditional and modern tools.
 Visiting elders from all over Alaska teach techniques used to create objects that represent their cultural roots.
 All students regardless of background are encouraged to explore both traditional and experimental practices in order to find their personal form of expression.

 3+3 law school partnerships

-The University of Alaska Anchorage currently partners with the University of Washington School of Law and Willamette University College of Law in Salem, Oregon to provide qualified students with the opportunity to earn a baccalaureate degree and law degree on an accelerated schedule, typically in six years rather than the usual seven.
+The University of Alaska Anchorage currently partners with the University of Washington School of Law and Willamette University College of Law in Salem, Oregon to provide qualified students with the opportunity to earn a baccalaureate degree and Juris Doctor degree on an accelerated schedule, typically in six years rather than the usual seven.
 These are often referred to as 3+3 programs or an Accelerated JD Program because students spend three years as undergraduates and three years in law school.

+International collaboration

+The university is an active member of the University of the Arctic.
+UArctic is an international cooperative network based in the Circumpolar Arctic region, consisting of more than 200 universities, colleges, and other organizations with an interest in promoting education and research in the Arctic region.

+The university also participates in UArctic's mobility program north2north.
+The aim of that program is to enable students of member institutions to study in different parts of the North.